iterative/dvc.org/content/docs/start/experiments/experiment-management.md

 on which one is the best and manage the remaining candidates.

 <abbr>DVC Experiments</abbr> are fully compatible with Git workflows, so you can
-manage the experiments using the workflow that best suits your needs.
+manage the experiments using software engineering best practices.

 ## Sharing